-Meet Riggins: a very handsome, 10-week, Rhodesian Ridgeback.
-Riggins parents contacted Zen Dog Training at 10 weeks to insure good walking habits!
+Riggins is a very handsome, 10-week-old, Rhodesian Ridgeback.
+Riggins’ parents contacted Zen Dog Training at 10 weeks to insure good walking habits.
 As an adult, Riggins is projected to be over 100 lbs, so having command of the walk is essential!

 The first step is to have the right tools.
 We recommend Riggins wear an Easy Walk Harness or any front-clip harness with a D-ring on the front attached.
 In addition, we suggested a 6ft leash (not a 4ft).
-The longer leash can be held at 4 feet and still give you extra space when you need it, e.g. meeting other dogs etc.
+The longer leash can be held at 4 feet and still give you extra space when you need it, for example when meeting other dogs.

 Riggins guardians learned a game we call “My Walk”.
 Your puppy is allowed to walk 4 to 6 ft in front of you, on either side of you, or even behind, as long as there is no tension on the leash.